 The unusual car chase scenes after the kidnapping were Benicio Del Toro's idea.
 He suggested it to Writer and Director Christopher McQuarrie after watching Cops (1989), where a couple of criminals did the same when cops were chasing them.

-Unlike many movies with action-packed gunfights, every round fired is accounted for and all characters reload when appropriate, with the exception of one sequence in the brothel courtyard where Parker and Longbaugh fire dozens of rounds in rapid succession without pausing to reload: an intentional sort of fun tribute to classic action movies.
+Unlike many movies with action-packed gunfights, every round fired is accounted for and all characters reload when appropriate, with the exception of one sequence in the brothel courtyard where Parker (Ryan Phillippe) and Longbaugh (Benicio Del Toro) fire dozens of rounds in rapid succession without pausing to reload: an intentional sort of fun tribute to classic action movies.

 The rifle used be Benicio Del Toro at the motel and in the brothel was an Isreali made Galil in 7.62mm.
 The handguns used by Parker and Longbaugh were Colt MK IV Series 70 Government Models in 9mm for ease of use with blanks.
 The handguns used by the bodyguards were H&K USP 9's.
 The Revolvers were Taurus Model 85 .38 Specials.
 The shotgun was a Remington 870 12 gauge.

-In a scene where Parker jumps into a well to take cover, he lands in a number of glass bottle and cutting his arm.
-The bottles did have labels which were all approved to be used.
-When the sponsors saw what was done with the bottles, they asked to have their labels removed because they were not approved as weapons.
+In a scene where Parker jumps into a well to take cover, he lands in several glass bottle and cutting his arm.
+The bottles did have labels, which were all approved to be used.
+When the sponsors saw what was done with the bottles, they asked to have their labels removed, because they were not approved as weapons.
 The filmmakers complied.

 The trivia items below may give away important plot points.